influxdata/ifql/docs/SPEC.md

 The following document specifies the IFQL language and query execution.

+This document is a living document and does not represent the current implementation of IFQL.
+Any section that is not currently implemented is commented with a IMPL#XXX where XXX is an issue number tracking discussion and progress towards implementation.

 ## Language

 The IFQL language is centered on querying and manipulating time series data.